marchbox/intl-elements/README.md

 ```

 The naming convention of provider elements is `intl-{constructor}`, and consumer
-element’s is `intl-{constructor}-{method}`.
+elements’ is `intl-{constructor}-{method}`.

-Consumer elements don’t have to be desendants of their corresponding provider
+Consumer elements don’t have to be descendants of their corresponding provider
 elements, you can use the `provider` attribute to link them together.

 ```html